openNDS/openNDS/docs/source/config.rst

 ``[type]`` can be any recognised file extension that can be used to display web content eg txt, htm etc.

-URLs using the ``file://`` protocol must point to a valid mountpoint accessible to openNDS, for example a USB storage device.
+``file://`` URLs shall point to a valid mount-point accessible to openNDS.
+For example, a USB storage device.

 Configuration for custom files in the installed ThemeSpec Files
 ----------------------------------------------------------------